AmaniAppNest/nv-quantum-sensor-simulator/README.md

 > [!NOTE]
 > The Lindblad layer provides the connection between the ideal NV Hamiltonian and environmentally affected quantum dynamics.

-The main computational object is the density matrix:
+The computational flow is:

-> **Quantum state → Lindblad evolution → time-dependent density matrix → coherence**
+> **Initial quantum state → Lindblad evolution → time-dependent density matrix → coherence**

+This provides a numerical basis for studying how environmental decoherence modifies the quantum sensor response.

 ---

 ## Dynamical Decoupling

-Quantum control is implemented through pulse-sequence modeling.
+Quantum control is represented through pulse-sequence modeling.

 The current control layer includes a Hahn-echo sequence consisting of:

 1. Free evolution
-2. pi pulse
+2. Pi pulse
 3. Second free-evolution period

 The sequence can be combined with Lindblad dynamics to evaluate the resulting quantum coherence.

-Dynamical decoupling provides the control mechanism required to investigate how pulse timing and quantum evolution affect sensing performance.
+Dynamical decoupling provides a control mechanism for investigating how pulse timing and quantum evolution affect the sensor response.

+The same control layer provides a foundation for evaluating alternative pulse protocols under different physical conditions.

 ---

-## Physics-Informed Reinforcement Learning
+## Physics-Informed Control Optimization

-The control-optimization layer is informed by previous research on case-specific stochastic policies for protocol-compliant execution.

-The relevant research work is:

-> **DynFair: An Ontology-Grounded Reinforcement Learning Framework for Intrinsically Fair Protocol-Compliant Multi-Faceted Decision Execution — Case-Specific Stochastic Policies for Protocol-Compliant Execution**

-This is a separate research project and is **not presented as part of the NV quantum-sensor simulator**.

-Its relevance to this framework is the computational concept of adapting an execution policy to the observed case while respecting the admissible execution space.

-### Case-Specific Stochastic Policy
+The simulator is designed so that physical simulation results can provide the state information required for adaptive control and optimization.

-For an NV sensor, the observed physical state may include:
+Relevant state information may include:

-* Magnetic-field magnitude and orientation
-* Mechanical strain
-* Temperature
-* Decoherence
-* NV orientation
-* Available control operations
-* Experimental constraints

-The policy then selects among physically admissible control configurations.

-A compact representation is:

-> **Physical state → stochastic control policy → admissible control action**

-The policy is therefore case-specific rather than assuming that one control strategy is optimal for every physical environment.

-> [!IMPORTANT]
-> The term "fairness" in the original DynFair research refers to protocol-compliant execution and is not used here as a social or population-level fairness concept.

-The source code associated with the above research framework will be made publicly available upon publication of the corresponding research work.

-A formal publication reference and link will be added to this section upon publication.

----

-## Physics-Based Control Reward

-The reinforcement-learning control layer is designed around physically meaningful objectives.

-A multi-objective reward can incorporate:

-* Quantum signal performance
-* Coherence preservation
-* Sensing sensitivity
-* Robustness to environmental variation
-* Control cost
-* Physical validity of the selected operation

-Conceptually:

-> [!NOTE]
-> **Reward = sensing performance + coherence + robustness − control cost**

-The exact reward formulation can be adapted to the sensing objective and experimental constraints.

-This provides a direct connection between reinforcement learning and measurable properties of the simulated quantum sensor.

----

-## Case-Specific Control

-A central principle of the control architecture is that the optimal control configuration can depend on the physical state of the sensor.

-Changes in:

 * Magnetic-field strength
 * Magnetic-field orientation